 25. Boogeyman II: Released as Revenge of the Bogeyman, this movie probably ended up on the list because 40 of its 79 minutes were taken from the first movie.
 Yes, I’ve actually paid for this movie more than once in multiple formats because I’m a moron and love bad films.

 26. The Slayer: This kinda sorta slasher mixed with a Lovecraftian vibe probably freaked the fuck out of UK censors.
 It’s one weird movie, which means I totally adore it.
 In fact, it’s one of those films where you can pretty much write your own theory as to what it’s really about.
 You can get this from Arrow Video.
+J.S Cardone would go on to make Outside Ozona and Thunder Alley.

 27. Terror Eyes: Released as Night School nearly everywhere else, this is a movie that I’ve claimed wasn’t gory enough, so obviously I’m a dangerous person who needs mental care.
 It’s not bad, but believe me — the VHS box art above is a million times better than the actual movie.
 You can get this from Warner Archive.